fishsciences/telemetry/inst/classes_and_methods.md

 A `telemetry` object contains each of these pieces of information into a single R object.
 This allows us to:

-1. keep all the data objects related to eachother bundled together
+1. keep all the data objects related to each other bundled together

-1. pass all required tables into functions in a single opbject
+1. pass all required tables into functions in a single object

 1. keep track of meta-data, such as if the data have been QA/QC-ed